5G, which has been available since March 2020, is a technology that is capable of significantly evolving industries and services.

 SoftBank’s Non-Terrestrial Network (NTN)

-SoftBank will offer three different NTN solutions: Skylo, OneWeb, and HAPS.
+SoftBank will offer two different NTN solutions: OneWeb, and HAPS.

 Beyond 5G/6G is expected to have more than ten times the communications performance of 5G, for features like communications speed, low delay in information transmission, and simultaneous connection with multiple devices.
 To realize this, we are engaged in research for vRAN toward complete virtualization, and terahertz communications enabling broadband large-capacity communications.